 A gooseneck kettle is simply a kettle with a long thin spout like the neck of a goose.
 In the coffee world, having a nice simple name makes a welcome change from the often confusing terminology.

-The design has been specially crafted to give you more precision and control when pouring.
-So it is the perfect partner for pour-over coffee.
+The reason to use a gooseneck over a traditional kettle is that it has been specifically designed to give you more precision and control when pouring.
+So it’s the perfect partner for pour-over coffee.